 Why study Ceramics?

-This course suits adventurous students who want to use Ceramics as part of a broad engagement with art.
+This course suits adventurous students who want to use Ceramics as part of a broad engagement with Art practice.

 As part of the Creative Arts programme this course offers students the opportunity to explore the possibilities of Ceramics as a medium alongside another subject.
 The interaction of Ceramics with the various other subjects within Creative Arts opens up possibilities for the subject to function in different ways.

-You will choose one of the following subjects to study alonside Ceramics:
+You will choose one of the following subjects to study alongside Ceramics:

 In Year 2 you will learn more advanced techniques in mould-making and printed surface through a series of short projects alongside students in mixed-media sculpture.
 As the year goes on you will be encouraged to develop a more individual and self-directed programme of study.

 The final year gives you the opportunity to explore and realise your ideas through an in depth study of a chosen area, leading to an exhibition of a body of work and focussing on understanding your practice as an artist within the wider creative community.

 The course is taught by practising artists and you’ll have access to excellent facilities for all methods of making, decorating, finishing and firing objects in Ceramics, with specialist technical support.